ruizdurazo/ruizdurazo/notes/on-css-scss-styling/index.md

 </style>
 <div class="box box--padding">
   <div id="ellipsis-example">
     "Humans are distinguished from other species by our ability to work miracles.
-We call these miracles technology."
+We call these miracles technology." – Peter Thiel
   </div>
 </div>